IBM/ibm-common-service-operator/README.md

 # IBM Common Service Operator

-This operator is a bridge to connect CloudPaks and ODLM/Common Services.
+This operator is a bridge to connect CloudPaks and ODLM/Common Services, and it can be also installed in standalone mode.

 ## Introduction